aubreyrees/api-mimic/README.rst

 License
 =======
-api-mimic is licensed under the GPL3 license.
-See LICENSE for the full license.
+api-mimic is licensed under the GPL3.
+See
+LICENSE for the full license.